saadusufzai/saadusufzai/README.md

 ## Hi there 👋 I'm Saad

-🙂 &nbsp; I'm a Full Stact JavaScript Developer
+🙂 &nbsp; I'm a Full Stack JavaScript Developer

 🌱 &nbsp; I’m currently working as a Freelance Developer